 - Employment terms and conditions such as compensation, bonuses, type of work, place of work, and more

-Poland Employment Compliance
+Poland Employment Laws

-- Short-term contracts can consist of just a three-month probationary period
+- Short-term contracts can consist of just a three-month probationary period.

 You must comply with the rules of the contract you choose.
 If you hire a Poland employee under a probationary period, you should outline the terms of that period in the employment contract.
 If the agreement does not include working hours, payment frequency, or annual leave entitlements, you’ll need to inform the employee of these details in writing within seven days of the start of the contract.